 Instructions

-- Sift in confectioners sugar and mix again.
-Add eggs, vanilla and salt, and mix again.
-Sift in flour and whisk till everything is incorporated.
+- Add all ingredients: Sift in confectioners' sugar and mix again.
+Add eggs, vanilla, and salt, and mix again.
+Sift in flour and whisk till everything is incorporated and lump-free.

 Notes

-- To make ahead, assemble the batter, pour into individual baking ramekins, cover with plastic wrap and refrigerate till later.
+- To make ahead: Assemble the batter, pour into ramekins, cover with plastic wrap, and refrigerate till later.
 Pull them out 30 minutes before baking.

-- These lava cakes are best right after baking.
-If you're storing a cooked lava cake for later, you may lose the gooey center or lava texture upon re-heating.
+- Note about storing: These lava cakes are best right after baking.
+If you're storing a cooked lava cake for later, it may lose its gooey center or lava-like texture when reheated.

-- When multiplying this recipe, you can fit up to 8 ramekins easily in a 6qt or 8qt size Instant Pot, with the same pressure cooking time.
+- Multiply this recipe: You can fit up to 4 ramekins in a 6-qt Instant Pot or 8 ramekins in an 8-qt Instant Pot, with the same pressure-cooking time.
 If cooking a larger batch, I would recommend baking these cakes in the oven.

 Nutrition

-This recipe was originally published in 2017 and has been republished in 2020 with updates recipe measurements, photos and tips.
+This recipe was originally published in 2017 and has been republished in 2026 with updated video, photos, and tips.

 Lindsey S says